Verbot von Einweg-Plastik 2021: 3 Tipps wie ihr der Plastik-Verschwendung entgegenwirkt

 Single-use plastic ban in 2021: 3 tips on how to counteract plastic waste

-Fortunately, the end of plastic cutlery and single-use Styrofoam products is near.
-The ban decided by the federal government aims to reduce plastic waste in our environment and to promote environmentally friendly alternatives.
-We have collected for you here which products this ban applies to, when it will come into force and what alternatives there are.
+Fortunately, we are soon facing the end of plastic cutlery and disposable Styrofoam products.
+The ban passed by the federal government aims to reduce plastic waste in our environment and promote environmentally friendly alternatives.
+Which products this ban will affect all, when it will come into force and what alternatives are available, we have collected here for you.

 Review: Plastic bag ban 2020

-A lot has been happening in the field of sustainability in Germany since 2016.
+Already since 2016, things have been moving in the field of sustainability in Germany.
 Many stores have charged a fee for plastic bags and even offer plastic-free alternatives.
-In November 2019, the federal cabinet approved the ban on plastic bags.
+In November 2019, the German cabinet approved a ban on plastic bags.

-Why should there be a single-use plastic ban in 2021?
+Why should there be the single-use plastic ban in 2021?

-A doner kebab box, a coffee-to-go or Asian take-away food: the packaging for food and drink is often only used once.
-Environmentally friendly alternatives are already available but have not yet arrived in day-to-day business.
-This means: Too much packaging waste is still being produced and environmentally harmful plastic is still ending up in our nature.
+A kebab box, a coffee-to-go or the Asian takeaway: Food and drink packaging is often used only once.
+Environmentally friendly alternatives are already available but have not yet become part of everyday business.
+This means that too much packaging waste continues to be produced and environmentally harmful plastic continues to end up in our natural environment.

-So far there is no law banning plastic products as plastics are not considered hazardous materials.
-As littering is a growing problem and at the same time attracting media attention, the EU wants to enact a law on the production and use of single-use plastic.
+So far, there is no law banning plastic products, as plastics are not considered hazardous materials.
+Since littering is an increasing problem and at the same time is gaining media attention, the EU wants to impose a law on the production and use of single-use plastic.

-Plastic products for which there are already sustainable alternatives should therefore no longer be produced in the future.
-Disposable food packaging and disposable cups made of plastic or styrofoam should therefore be significantly reduced.
+Plastic products to which there are already sustainable alternatives should thus no longer be produced in the future.
+Disposable food packaging and disposable cups made of plastic or Styrofoam are therefore to be significantly reduced.

-From July 3, 2021, the ban on single-use plastic will come into force within the EU.
-The production of single-use plastic is banned in detail.
-The aim is to counteract the scarcity of resources, stop pollution of the environment and, in particular, reduce the amount of plastic in the seas.
+From 03 July 2021, the ban on single-use plastic is to come into force within the EU.
+In detail, the production of single-use plastic will be banned.
+The aim is to counteract the scarcity of resources, to stop the pollution of the environment and especially to contain the amount of plastic in the oceans.

-In addition, non-returnable and reusable bottles are to be better labeled in the future and the reusable system is to be expanded at the same time.
-The corresponding regulation is intended to prohibit the destruction of functional goods.
+In addition, disposable and reusable bottles are to be better labeled in the future and the reusable system expanded at the same time.
+The corresponding regulation is to prohibit the destruction of goods that are in working order.
 Both regulations are part of the new law of the EU Waste Framework Directive.

-The regulation will ban traditional single-use plastic products made from fossil fuels such as crude oil.
-If they end up in the environment and not in the yellow bin, they stay there for many decades or even centuries - just like single-use plastic bags.
+The regulation will ban conventional single-use plastic products made from fossil fuels such as crude oil.
+If they end up in the environment and not in the yellow garbage can, they will remain there for many decades or even centuries - just like single-use plastic bags.

 • Plastic chopsticks